Overview

 To define a Compliance Rule, navigate to Rules > Compliance Rules.

-In the Compliance table, you will see the configured Compliance rules:
+In the Compliance table, you will see the configured Compliance rules with the following columns:

 Adding a new Compliance Rule

-Clicking on the 'Add' Button will open a window for adding the requested Compliance rule (same properties as above).
+Clicking the 'Add' button will open a window for adding the requested Compliance rule.
+The rule has the same properties as described in the Compliance table above.

 For any Compliance rule, you can find the following information: